atgreen/greenfield/README.md

 infrastructure tools suitable for the purpose of demonstration on a laptop or similar.
 Key characteristics of the project include:

 * *Offline Friendly*.
-All installable media are downloaded in advance to support offline deployments, and to conserve bandwidth over multiple deployments.
+Most installable media are downloaded in advance to support offline deployments, and to conserve bandwidth over multiple deployments.